“Distinguishing Features”

 The photographer

 Karl Joseph was born in Cayenne, French Guiana.
-From an early age, he wanted to capture in images the realities of this land marked by oral tradition.
-From then on, photography became his lifelong passion.
+From a very early age, he sought to capture in images the realities of this land shaped by oral tradition.
+From that point on, photography became an integral part of his life.
 In 2011, he co-founded the Rencontres Photographiques de Guyane festival.
-Considering himself first and foremost a documentary photographer, he is particularly interested in the relationship between people and their territories, especially in the context of current migratory phenomena.
+Considering himself first and foremost a documentary photographer, he is particularly interested in the relationship between people and their territories, especially as it relates to current migration trends.